subsurfaceinsights/odmx/README.md

 This will install the package and all dependencies.

-# Installing PostgreSQL
+## Installing PostgreSQL

+ODMX uses exclusively PostgresSQL with Postgis extension.

-## Mac
+### Mac

 `brew install postgresql`

-## Linux
+### Linux

-`sudo apt-get install postgresql postgresql-contrib`
+`sudo apt-get install postgresql postgresql-contrib postgis postgresql-13-postgis-3`

-# Setting up PostgreSQL
+## Starting PostgreSQL

-## Mac
+### Mac

 `brew services start postgresql`

-## Linux
+### Linux

 `sudo service postgresql start`

-# Building an example project
+## Building an example project

-## Create a new work directory from example
+### Create a new work directory from example

 `cp ./example_work_dir ~/odmx_workspace`

-## Edit the config file for running the example
+### Edit the config file for running the example

+The config file is under `config.yml` in the work directory

 Edit the config file, set `db_user` and `db_pass` your postgres user and password.
-You must have permissions to create a database.
+You must have permissions to create a database, as the workflow will automatically handle database creation

-# Building the example database
+## Building the example database

 `python -m odmx.pipeline /path/to/odmx_workspace --project example --from-scratch True`